Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

 Indoor Treatment at Government and Empanelled Hospitals.

 Cashless facility available for treatment in empanelled hospitals and diagnostic centers for Pensioners and other identified beneficiaries.

 Reimbursement of expenses for treatment availed in Govt. /Private Hospitals under emergency.

-Reimbursement of expenses incurred for purchase of hearing aids, artificial limbs, appliances etc. as specified.
+Reimbursement of expenses incurred for the purchase of hearing aids, artificial limbs, appliances, etc. as specified.

 Medical consultation and dispensing of medicines in Ayurveda, Homeopathy, Unani and Siddha system of medicines (AYUSH)

 Wellness Centers are open from 7:30 AM to 2:00 PM on all working days except emergency services wherever applicable.
 Emergency services are available in the following 4 WCs only in Delhi

 Timings of WCs with emergency services are as follows

 Limited Emergency services 1:30 PM to 7:30 AM

 The Wellness Centres remain closed on all Central Govt. holidays.
 However, in the case of three consecutive holidays occurring together, Wellness Centres will not be closed for more than 2 consecutive days.